JuliaTagBot/DatasToolbox/README.md

 ```

-Note that here the input and output columns are the same, because we are auto-regressing `y` on itself, but the input and output columns can be whatever you want.
+Note that here the input and output columns are the same, because we are auto-regressing $y$ on itself, but the input and output columns can be whatever you want.
 In this case we also want to center and rescale the data so that it is more appropriate as input to a recurrent neural network.
 This option is also avaialbe for the `DataHandler` object and works the same way as it will in this example.
 It is required that the input dataframe has a time index.  `SEQ_LENGTH` provides the length of sequences in the training and test data.

 Now, one can create a train-test split and generate the properly formatted data.